 Anyone who has seen a friend get their first tattoo, then 5 more in the next month, knows tattoos can be addictive.
-But whether you're working on a full body project, or you're just excited to nail down that next design and placement, you'll need to wait until your body is ready for its next session.
-While your mind might be ready, your body might not be.
+But whether you're working on a full body project or you're just excited to nail down that next design and placement, you'll need to wait until your body is ready for its next session.
+While your mind might be there, it's an unfortunate fact your body might not be.
 So how soon is too soon for your next tattoo, and what factors do you need to consider?

 Risk of Infection

-After your tattoo, your body is fighting hard to heal and fight any infection from your open tattoo wound.
-So while your body art may look awesome on the outside, your inner body is craving a little time to rest and recoup in order to repair your damaged skin.
-Wait until your tattoo has fully healed before you start on another.
+After a tattoo, your body is fighting hard to heal and fight any infection from your open (tattoo) wound.
+So while your body art may look awesome on the outside, your inner body is probably craving a little time to rest and recoup in order to repair your damaged skin.
+How damaged your skin is obviously depends on the size of the tattoo, but it's a good rule of thumb to wait until your tattoo has fully healed before you start on another.

 Pay your bills, mortgage or rent, and food expenses before going for your next ink session.
 A new tattoo shouldn't break the bank.

-If you come down with a flu—or any other illness—quite frequently, or if you care for lots of small children, you'll want to boost your immune system before opting for another tattoo.
+If you come down with the flu—or any other illness—quite frequently, or if you care for lots of small children, you'll want to boost your immune system before opting for another tattoo.

 If you're set on one particular tattoo artist, you'll need to be at mercy of their tattooing schedule.
 This means no matter how much you want to get that new design, you'll quickly learn that patience is a virtue.
 Some artists are booked out weeks ahead, while others won't accept new clients for several years.
 Also, some artists are only guests at the parlor they're using, meaning their time is incredibly limited.

 Anything worth having is worth waiting for, so use this time to ensure:

 - Your body is healthy and strong.